rrrepos/hida/demo.md

 ![google assistant screen](images/how-can-i-help.png)

-For more info check: [Google Assisant help](https://assistant.google.com/)
+For more info check: [Google Assistant help](https://assistant.google.com/)

 #### Invoking the Demo
 Open the Google Assistant app and say, **Talk to Digital Trainer**, when the app is in *listening mode* (the mic icon at the bottom turns to a wave form while it is waiting for your request)